Yesterday, I hopped on Periscope to talk about planning (or my lack thereof) and picked out some new read-alouds for my six and nine-year-olds.

 I love books about books.
 They will remind of things that aren’t on my shelves and help in choosing appropriate books for the season or historical period.
 These are some of the ones I use most frequently.

 We just finished a read-aloud and I needed something new that will hold their interest.
 My nine year old loves Milly, Molly, Mandy, so I pulled that one out and added it to the basket.
 Here are a few others.
-Also, disregard that ridiculous price down there, they are all available used for under a $1.

 January and Winter